its-kos/vreFS/README.md

 function call, regardless of which backend it actually lives on.

-This repository contains the full working prototype developed as part of an MSc thesis: *vreFS: A Personal Data Lake for NaaVRE* (Konstantinos Katserelis, Vrije Universiteit Amsterdam / University of Amsterdam).
+This repository contains the full working prototype developed as part of an MSc thesis: *vreFS: A Personal Data Lake for NaaVRE*

 ## Components